isaackay/tx2-power-consumption/README.md

 	- Example of getting the power consumption data by normalizing with power consumption in idle state.
 	```
-	./power ddr dump-orig/roller
+	./power all dump-orig/roller
-	./avg.py dump-orig/roller_ddr.txt idle/idle-ddr.txt
+	python3 avg.py
 	```
-- avg
+- avg.py
-	- no argument
+	- `python3 avg.py`
-		- dump all version of power constant files as json
+		- dump the 360 and 1080p version of power constant in each video as json
-	- one argument (folder such as 'dump-orig-no-drag')
-		- dump power constant files in that folder
-	- two arguments (first argument is same as above, second argument is the position of idle foler)

 ## Results
 - soc = `gpu + cpu + ddr + soc`